-art.
+Art.
 4.2 - preliminary course criteria

-The University Course Catalogue/course manual indicates the prior knowledge that is required to successfully participate in each course.
+The University Course Catalogue indicates the prior knowledge that is recommended or required to successfully participate in each course.

-art.
+Art.
 4.3 - entry requirements of courses

-Participation in the following components of the bachelor programme or the premaster programme is possible only after the courses listed for it have been passed.
+Participation in the following components of the bachelor programme is possible only after the courses listed for it have been passed.
 The director of the Bachelor's programme decides which motivated claims for dispensation of entry requirement will be awarded.
-Contrary to that stated in the previous sentence, the director of the Master's programme decides which motivated claims for dispensation of entry requirements for courses in the premaster's programme will be awarded.